ovity/octotree/README.md

 Activate lazy-loading for specific repositories by clicking the ⚡️ icon in the Octotree sidebar header.

 Lazy-loading is helpful when you work with a big repositories (e.g. Linux, Kubernetes).
-The drawback is it doesn't feel as smooth as non-lazy-loading because Octotree has to make additional requests and render each subdirectory when you click on it.
+The drawback is it doesn't feel as smooth as non-lazy-loading because Octotree has to make an API request and render every subdirectory as you click on it.
 By activating lazy-loading only for large repositories, you'll have the best of both worlds.

 ### Enhanced code review

 In the Pull Request page, Octotree shows file comments and file view status.
 The "Show non-file comments" group shows those comments that are added to the pull request, not to individual files.
-The file view status display in the Octotree sidebar helps you review large pull requests easier.
+The file view status displayed in the Octotree sidebar helps you review large pull requests easier.

 ### Multiple themes